 Notwithstanding the above, the probationary period may be extended at the request of the faculty member for reason of medical condition or to accommodate important family care issues for a period not to exceed two additional years.
-Such extension requires the recommendation of the department/division head and the dean of academic affairs.
+Such extension requires the recommendation of the department/division head and the Vice Chancellor of Academic Affairs.